Functional Data Representation with Merge Trees: Merge Trees of Functions

-The null cost of ghosting guarantees that order $2$ vertices are completely irrelevant when computing the cost of an edit path.

-\begin{defi} If there is an edit path from the tree $T$ to the tree $T'$ consisting only of ghosting or splitting edits, we say that the two trees are equal up to order $2$ vertices.
-By definition, the length of the edit path starting in \(T\) and ending in \(T'\) is equal to $0$. \end{defi}

-In \cite{pegoraro2021metric} it is proved that $d_E$ is a metric on the space of merge trees, identified up to order $2$ vertices.
-As explained in \cite{pegoraro2021metric}, the fact that order $2$ vertices are irrelevant is precisely what makes the metric $d_E$ suitable for comparing merge trees and is fundamental to obtain the results in \Cref{sec:stability}.
+\begin{remark} The null cost of ghosting guarantees that order $2$ vertices are completely irrelevant when computing the cost of an edit path.
+In \cite{pegoraro2024finitelyfunc} it is proved that $d_E$ is a metric on the space of merge trees, identified up to order $2$ vertices.
+As explained in \cite{pegoraro2024finitelyfunc}, the fact that order $2$ vertices are irrelevant is precisely what makes the metric $d_E$ suitable for comparing merge trees and is fundamental to obtain the results in \Cref{sec:stability}. \end{remark}